RyanAIIen/cis376-a4/README.md

-# Assignment 3
+# Assignment 4

-This project contains JUnit 5 tests for the `org.apache.commons.mail.Email` class.
-It verifies email functionality such as adding recipients, setting headers, and building MIME messages.
+This project expands on Assignment 3, where JUnit 5 tests were added to test the `org.apache.commons.mail.Email` class.
+A GitHub CI configuration is added to automatically run the tests when a commit is pushed.

 ## Requirements